vandadwi/vandadwi/README.md

 - 👋 Hi, I’m @vandadwi, call me Vanda.
-Indonesian living in the Netherlands.
+I'm an Indonesian girl living in the Netherlands.
 - 👀 I’m interested in Data Analytics and programming with Python.
 And obviously, more other things.
 - 🌱 I’m currently learning to advance my Python & SQL skills.
 And next to it, I'm learning Dutch language on B1 level.
 - 💞️ I’m looking to collaborate on any data analytics projects, or even developing projects with Python.